sjanhunen/dokimazo/papers/picture_on_puzzle.rst

 So a big secret revealed in Ephesians: the husband is actually formed out of a calling of believers with Christ as head.

 The blessing and the promise in Eph 1 is different than the blessing and promise given to Abraham.

-Something to consider in a recap:
-- Blessed through the Children of Abraham
-- Blessed with the Children of Abraham
-- Blessed apart from the Children of Abraham
+These are the blessings of Christ Himself.
+Instead of being blessed with faithful Abraham, we are blessed in the heavenly places in Christ.

 The Body of Christ